 For years I have followed Jen Schmidt on her blog, Balancing Beauty, and Bedlam.

 As a (then) stay-at-home mom of two young boys struggling more days than not, I was drawn in by her transparency to share real life with a home overflowing with children and animals (now young adults) and stories of the crazy things that happen.

 I’ve gleaned many great ideas over the years from Jen, everything from 10-minute meal ideas to frugal fashion tips.
 I’ve laughed about the son who had one of the worst roommate struggles ever.
 I’ve prayed for her as she openly shared their financial struggles in a season of unemployment.

-The cornerstone of Jen’s blog has always been one of true, often messy, authentic, hospitality.
+The cornerstone of Jen’s blog and social media accounts has always been one of true, often messy, authentic, hospitality.